 As the namesake suggests, the ancient Romans first raised this breed for protection, relying on the dog’s natural guarding instincts and fierce loyalty.

 A naturally hard-working dog, the Cane Corso is super intelligent and assertive.
-This dog is a breed for an individual with plenty of time and patience.
+This breed has an imposing appearance and is suitable for individuals with plenty of time and patience.

 At 100 pounds or more, these dogs require an experienced owner.